 All of these programs are typically offered at churches, and although you may find people who aren’t single parents, you’re sure to find single moms and other like-minded people there.

-4. Do you need to give your church more grace?
+4. Do I need to give My church more grace?

 Many churches don’t have a specific single mom ministry because this group is very fluid.
 Single moms change in and out of this status, unlike a more generic “mom” group.